Shrimp Stuffed Avocado

 Mixing up the Shrimp Salad

-- Place everything in a bowl, and then add the mayonnaise last.
+- Place everything in a large bowl, and then add the mayonnaise last.
+This will ensure that the mayonnaise covers all the ingredients in the shrimp mixture.

-- Since most of the ingredients, like the shrimp and the tomatoes, are so moist, the mayonnaise is diluted nicely, creating a thinner sauce.
+- Since most of the ingredients, like the shrimp and the tomatoes, are moist, the mayonnaise is diluted nicely, creating a thinner sauce.

-- It’s better to prep all the ingredients, toss them in the bowl, refrigerate them, and add the mayonnaise just before serving.
+- It’s better to prep all the ingredients, toss them in the bowl, refrigerate them, and then add the mayonnaise just before serving.

 Stuffing the Avocados